-If you miss any premium deductions (e.g., because of a short-term disability absence, a transfer between two State agencies, etc.), you must pay all missed premiums or your coverage may be canceled.
-You may be referred to the State Central Collections Unit (CCU) for collection if you fail to pay any missed premiums.
-In some cases, you must pay the subsidy portion of your coverage as well.
+Any missed premium deductions (e.g., due to a short-term disability absence, a transfer between two State agencies or because of a payroll errors, etc.), must be paid by the due date in the invoice.
+Three invoices will be mailed to the employee, failure to pay the invoice(s) will result in the debt to be referred to the State Central Collections Unit (CCU) for collection for all missed premiums.
+The payment due date is strictly enforced.
+In some cases, your coverage may be canceled and you will not be permitted to reenroll until the next Open Enrollment period.

+Active Employees who transferred or missed deductions due to a payroll error cannot have an interruption of coverage for the plan year.
 Missing one to two pay periods is considered a short-term leave of absence.
-Please review the policy in the Leave of Absence/COBRA Coverage section.
-The Employee Benefits Division will bill you for missed premiums; the payment deadline is strictly enforced.
+Please review the policy section in the guide on Leave of Absence/COBRA Coverage.

-Two State employees and/or retirees may not be covered as both the employee and a dependent in the same plan.
+Two State employees and/or retirees may not be covered as both the employee/retiree and a dependent in the same plan.
 It is your responsibility to make sure that you and your dependents do not have duplicate State coverage.
 This includes your children who may also be State employees.
 Duplicate benefits will not be paid.